code-yeongyu/twitter_video_tools_v2/README.md

 # Twitter Video Tools V2

 - A Twitter video downloader
-- supports downloading videos from twitter (or specific user from twitter) && monsnode.
+- supports downloading videos from twitter (or specific user from twitter)
+- **Please note: This project has no affiliation with the similarly named website https://monsnode.com.
+Moreover, it is not associated in any way with https://x.com, formerly known as Twitter.**

 ## Install